 Day at leisure to relax and enjoy the tranquil atmosphere of Sundays in Germany.
 The campsite is next to a disused rail track turned into a cycle path, or you can take a walk to Kastellaun or nearby forest.

 Drive to campsite on the river banks of

 the Moselle just north of Cochem (30 miles) - stopping at Mörsdorf, home to the Geyerlay suspension bridge that could claim until recently to be Germany's longest suspension bridge.
-A village in Eastern Germany has now built one slightly longer by two metres.
+A village in Eastern Germany has now built one two metres longer.

 2 nights at Cochem campsite.

 Coach excursion to Cochem for a guided visit of the old town and the Reichsburg castle rebuilt in the 19th century.
-Enjoy a three-course meal at the castle.
+Enjoy a three-course meal in town.

 2 nights at Bernkastel-Kues campsite.